jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Added create and delete distribution group network packages
 - Replication factor is now configurable per distribution group
 - Added logic to store distribution groups in zookeeper
-- Added a in memory structure for distribution groups (updated by zookeeper)
+- Added an in-memory structure for distribution groups (updated by zookeeper)
-- Added zookeeper to travis ci environment
+- Added zookeeper to Travis CI environment
 - Added zookeeper integration tests

 ### Version 0.0.6 (Alpha) - 13.05.2016
 - Added timestamp queries
 - Implemented the table transfer network package
 - Changed the requestid of the network protocol to int, to handle more parallel requests
-- Removed a lot of buffers in the network implementation (less memory is needed)
+- Removed many buffers in the network implementation (less memory is needed)
 - Implemented distributed instance discovery via zookeeper
 - Added a basic GUI
 - The zookeeper database can be now deleted with the cluster management script